Actindo-AG/Documentation/ActindoWorkFlow/UserInterface/08_CoreActions.md

 ![Manipulate process priority](../../Assets/Screenshots/ActindoWorkFlow/Workflows/CoreActions/ManipulateProcessPriority.png "[Manipulate process priority]")

 The *Manipulate process priority* core action is used to change the preconfigured priority of the process while the process is already running.
 In contrast to the [Change process priority](#change-process-priority) core action you define here the new priority by a user input.
+This means that the priority is set statically and not dynamically as with the change process priority transition.

 > [Info] The process priority can be defined in the workflow configuration by a trigger, see [Create a trigger](../Operation/02_ManageTriggers.md#create-a-trigger).